rockettheme/docs/Docs/wordpress/themes/metropolis/INDEX.md

 Introduction
 -----
 ![][metropolis]
-Metropolis, the June 2013 template release, is an elegantly designed theme combining simple color schemes and shades to complement an array of different content setups.
+Metropolis, the June 2013 theme release, is an elegantly designed theme combining simple color schemes and shades to complement an array of different content setups.
 It serves as an excellent style layer above the responsive Gantry core.

 Requirements
 -----

 * Apache 2.x or Microsoft IIS 7
 * PHP 5.3.x
 * MySQL 5.0.4 or higher